Dissociation: The Disconnection That Once Protected You

 The word dissociate means to “disconnect or separate.”

+It protected you.
+You weren’t weak.
+You were wise.
+You adapted.
 In the context of trauma, dissociation is the mind and body’s way of protecting you from experiences that feel too painful, unsafe, or overwhelming to fully process.
 It is a separating from emotions, felt sense and thoughts.
 It can show up as a response to both PTSD and Complex Trauma.

 Bessel van der Kalk describes “Dissociation, a key component of trauma, disrupts the integration of experiences into a coherent whole, creating a dual-memory system where traumatic memories remain isolated and can be triggered as reactions rather than memories.”